 “Embrace the rain – ultimately there’s nothing you can do to change the weather, so roll with it.
 The addition of colourful wellies and umbrellas can make the shots all the more interesting, and if you’re really prepared to get wet, flash lit raindrops will look absolutely stunning.
 You don’t necessarily need to cancel planned events either, they may well be more memorable for it…”

-Final word of advice – Ladies, don’t forget the waterproof mascara (always handy for those ceremony tears anyway) and leave time afterwards to combat any ‘frizzy hair’.
+Final word of advice – Don’t forget the waterproof mascara (always handy for those ceremony tears anyway) and leave time afterwards to combat any ‘frizzy hair’.
 But most of all remember that the rain will most likely break at some point anyway!
 And when it does, grab your photographer and run outside ……. quick!